José Cura: 2005–2010

 The Auditorio de Tenerife hosted Cura in November when he brought his Otello to the Atlantic Island for the fall festival.
 He then closed the month of November in Mannheim starring in the verismo twins.
 Cura sang his first Calaf in Verona in 2003; nearly six years later, he brought his dangerous and controversial prince to Covent Garden.

 Cura continued the 2008/2009 season with symphonic concerts in Bologna, and Budapest, Stiffelio, Carmen, and Tosca in Vienna, Cavalleria Rusticana and Pagliacci at the Met in New York, and Turandot, Cavalleria rusticana and Pagliacci in Zurich.

 2010–present

 Cura continues to tour concert halls and opera houses around the world, performing his signature roles of Otello, Samson, Canio, Turiddu, Don José, Stiffelio, Cavaradossi, Dick Johnson, Calaf, Edgar etc. – debuting in La Bohème as Rodolfo at the Zurich Opera House in 2010.

 He took his Otello to the Met in 2013, not before saving the last performance of Carmen at the same opera house, a favour which he had been asked to do the very moment he landed in New York, jet-lagged, from Europe.
 Without rehearsals and very little sleep, Cura performed the role of Don José.

 His performance of Otello at the Salzburg Easter festival in 2016 was in the opinion Giacomo Parini of the Milano Gazzetto to be "one of the most vulgar performances of Otello in memory.
 Verdi and all proponents of beautiful singing are rolling in their graves."

+In 2025, Cura's links to theaters and productions in Russia came under scrutiny, as a result of which the Estonian National Opera terminated cooperation with him, thereby postponing a performance of Benjamin Britten's opera Peter Grimes.
+The opera's general manager, Ott Maaten, stated that the issue had been discussed with Cura, in response to which Cura had not condemned the Russian aggression against Ukraine.